Emergency-Response-Demo/erdemo.io/process_service_outbox.md

-1. Process execution hits the signal node, process states **and** an *outbox event* are persisted to the database as part of a transaction commit.
-Unlike the previous architecture, there is only this single write in this transaction.
+1. Process execution hits the signal node: process instance state **and** an *outbox event* are persisted to the same database as part of a transaction commit.
+Unlike the original architecture, there is now only this single write in this transaction.
 The *outbox event* contains the message payload to be sent to the `topic-responder-command`.
 This *outbox event* is persisted in an *outbox table* (which is co-located in the same database as the RH-PAM process engine tables).
 2. Debezium scans the transaction log of the database and picks up the insert in the outbox table.
-The record to the outbox table is deleted immediately after creation and debezium ignores the delete logs from Postgres.
+The record to the outbox table is deleted immediately after creation and Debezium ignores the delete logs from Postgres.
 This immediate deletion of the record is to ensure that the outbox table does not grow endlessly.

 3. Debezium sends the outbox event to the `topic-responder-command`